codycodes/uw_comotion/README.md

 # UW CoMotion

-A collection of code that we've created to increase productivity and happiness throughout [University of Washington's CoMotion Labs] (https://comotion.uw.edu/)
+A collection of code that we've created to increase productivity and happiness throughout (https://comotion.uw.edu/ "University of Washington's CoMotion Labs")